isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-08-15-Second-Reading-Speech-by-Minister-for-Law-Mr-K-Shanmugam-on-the-Administration-of-Justice-Protection-Bill.md

 224. They were of the view that such a situation could no longer be reversed.
 The offence had limited symbolic value, as everyone was scandalising the court anyway.
 It was happening frequently, and was rarely prosecuted in the UK.

 {:start="225"}
-225. he Law Commission also considered that the offence was in principle an infringement of freedom of expression, which was a basic right under the European Convention on Human Rights.
+225. The Law Commission also considered that the offence was in principle an infringement of freedom of expression, which was a basic right under the European Convention on Human Rights.

 {:start="226"}
 226. While the Law Commission did not believe that the existence of the offence was contrary to the European Convention, they felt that there was a risk that particular prosecutions may be disapproved by reason of the ECHR.